Brands: Influvac® Tetra (Saison 2019/2020), Afluria® Quad, Afluria® Quad Junior

 Schedule and administration

-The funded two funded quadrivalent influenza vaccines for 2019 are:
+The two funded quadrivalent influenza vaccines for 2020 are:

-For adults and children aged 3 years or older.
+For eligible adults and children aged 3 years or older.

-Detailed health professional information and resources about the 2019 Influenza Immunisation Programme for health professionals are available on the Influenza information for health professionals website.
+Detailed health professional information and resources about the 2020 Influenza Immunisation Programme for health professionals are available on the Influenza information for health professionals website, www.influenza.org.nz.

 - Children aged 6 months and over.≠